Stanford Law School: Admissions and costs

+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Stanford Law School for the 2023–24 academic year is $112,364.
+A 2015 study by M7 Financial, which assessed law schools' "credit ratings" using data on average starting salaries, employment trends, and student loan obligations, found that Stanford Law had the lowest student debt burden of any law school in the study.

+Grading

 In August 2008, Stanford Law School changed its grading system, which no longer relies on traditional letter grades, joining Yale Law School, the University of California, Berkeley School of Law, and Harvard Law School.
 Students now receive one of four grades: honors, pass, restricted credit, or no credit.
 Unlike Harvard Law School and Yale Law School, Stanford Law School enforces strict curves which cap the number of honors grades to around 30%.
 As part of Stanford's grade reform, the law school no longer awards the honors of the Order of the Coif or Graduation with Distinction.